openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 An initializer in a non-*static* field declaration:

--  can use the keyword ``this`` to access or refer to the current object, and the keyword ``super`` to access a superclass object.
+-  Can use the keyword ``this`` to access or refer to the current object, and the keyword ``super`` to access a superclass object.
--  is evaluated at runtime and has its assignment performed each time an instance of the class is created.
+-  Is evaluated at runtime, and has its assignment performed each time an instance of the class is created.

 .. index::